Feedback from our work-in-progress sharings of Runt:

 “Last year I spent some time teaching drama in a local state secondary (years back I used to be a teacher, of languages, unhelpfully).
 This was after having done a little bit of supply teaching, in Covid-caused fallow times.
 It was, it has to be said, an out-of-body experience.
 Now, I might not be the last word in best practice, but this time things felt different, and not always in a good way.
 It brought home to me that, like nursing, school is also full of front-line workers, less instantly identifiable, and, along with their charges, even less acknowledged.
 Schools pop up on TV - Waterloo Road, Bad Education - but this is TV-land, where the plot-twist and the set-up and the sight-gag reign supreme.
 The real world is both smaller and bigger.
 And theatre is the place to explore that world, and dig out the truth of it.”

 We’re now embarking on our new project, set in a local secondary school, about a newly qualified teacher, and a YR-9 misfit who latches on to her.
-Part of its development will be a script-in-hand work-in-progress sharing in early November.
+We've just completed a series of local work-in-progress performances, where the responses have been stunning, and very inspiring for the next stage (re-drafting and fund-raising).
+With that in mind we want to thank everybody who came along, stayed afterwards and left us feedback.

-It promises to be everything you’ve always loved about Pipeline shows: indelible characters, eviscerating stories, pin-sharp dialogue and plenty of laughter.
-After which we’ll ask you to share your thoughts and feedback in a post-show conversation.
+Ultimately it will be everything you’ve always loved about Pipeline shows: indelible characters, eviscerating stories, pin-sharp dialogue and plenty of laughter.

 See you after break.